salihgungor/ApplicationMobileFirst/README.md

 # ApplicationMobileFirst
-A mobiole site application including the responsive design for the smartphones
+A mobile site application including the responsive design for the smartphones